-The effects of cigarettes and tobacco on health are widely known, but few understand the negative impact they can have on eye health and vision.
+The effects of cigarettes and tobacco on health are widely known, but smoking also has a direct impact on eye health and vision.

 Smoking over a long period of time can have a major effect on your eye health and vision.